cypator/splate-api/source/index.html.md

 | 10  | CheckSum  | Y            |

-## WebSocket Connectivity
+## Websocket API Connectivity

 * Only one market and trade connection per client supported, on new connection previous connection will be dropped
 * When trade session goes down market data feed will not be consumed even if market session is connected.
 Market data snapshot consumption will resume after trade session is reconnected

-## WebSocket Sign generation for authentication
+## Websocket API Sign generation for authentication
 Use HMAC SHA256 method to hash the below string with password and then perform Base64 encoding String to be encrypted = timestamp + "/verify" Timestamp needs to be within current times 30 second range.